okami101/terraform-hcloud-swarm/README.md

 * Zero downtime achievable
 * Horizontal scalability
 * Free to add workers easily
-* Workload clearly separated from manager, securing the cluster
+* Workload clearly separated from manager, no congestion risk in managers
 * The topology used in Kubernetes world

 Cons :